In preparing my clients for an upcoming closing/purchase of a property, I reminded them that they would need a “Homeowner’s Insurance Binder”.

 The mortgage company has requirements as to how much coverage you must have and how the loss payee clause should read.
 You will at least want it insured for the purchase price and most mortgage companies will require replacement cost coverage.

-For a list of insurance companies in Massachusetts please email me and I will be happy to recommend some of the local Ma Home Insurance agencies.
+For a list of insurance companies in Massachusetts Contact Us and we will be happy to recommend some of the local Ma Home Insurance agencies.